alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-18-MachineLearning-Notebook-2.markdown

 ![Gini Index]({{site.url}}/assets/ml_2_6.png)

 Mean, median, entropy index (H) and Gini index (G) are different aggregate indices (summaries) for a distribution.
-Because our sample size may not be large enough, they are subject to measurement errors.
-Therefore, if we need to improve our knowledge of the data, we can compute their distribution as well - which is Gaussian.
-If we take the mean as the parameter we want to investigate, we obtain the mean of the mean and the stddev of mean.
+Because our sample size is not large enough, they are subject to measurement errors.
+If we want to understand a little bit better how much error our computed index on the sample data hides, we can compute its distribution (its mean and its stddev).
+For instance, if we take the mean as the parameter we want to investigate, we obtain the mean of the mean and the stddev of mean.
 But any other index can be considered.
-Two outstanding methods are bootstrapping and K-fold crossvalidation.
+Two outstanding methods are bootstrapping and K-fold cross validation.

 ### Bootstrapping